-Unless specifically precluded in the position description, it is assumed that professional faculty members have a responsibility to mentor students.
-Mentoring should be reviewed within one or more of the assigned areas of professional responsibility set forth in the job description rather than as a separate area in the rank and status review portfolio.
+A faculty member's efforts to mentor students should be reviewed under the broader headings of teaching, scholarship, or citizenship rather than as a separate (fourth) area in the rank and status review portfolio.
 Mentoring that might fall under more than one category should NOT be described redundantly in multiple sections of the review portfolio.
 Rather, the faculty member should describe a given mentoring activity in one section and, if necessary, mention it briefly by reference in other relevant sections.
-Because approaches to student mentoring vary across disciplines and professional assignments, faculty members should describe their mentoring efforts and articulate their benefit to students in a manner that reviewers from other disciplines and with different professional responsibilities can understand and evaluate.
+Because approaches to student mentoring vary across disciplines, faculty members should describe their mentoring efforts and articulate their benefit to students in a manner that reviewers from other disciplines can understand and evaluate.

 Colleges and departments should include discipline-specific definitions of mentoring within their own rank and status expectations documents.

-Departments should define what qualifies as mentoring, how much mentoring is expected, how mentoring fits into teaching, scholarship, and citizenship, and how mentoring is assessed.
+Departments should define what qualifies as mentoring; how much mentoring is expected; how mentoring fits into teaching, scholarship, and citizenship; and how mentoring is assessed.
 Departments should consider the faculty mentoring principles identified in the BYU Rank and Status Policy Standards, as well as the college mentoring principles presented in 3.1.

-The Department of Plant and Wildlife Sciences defines mentoring for each area of responsibility: citizenship (section 3.2), teaching (section 3.3), scholarship (section 3.4), and other professional assignments (section 3.7).
-Candidates should document successful mentoring in at least one of these areas.
+The Department of Plant and Wildlife Sciences defines mentoring for each of the three areas of responsibility: teaching (section 3.2), scholarship (section 3.3), and citizenship (section 3.4).
+Candidates should document successful mentoring in at least two of these areas.
 In any area, successful mentoring achieves one or more of the following benchmarks:

-- Faculty commit their time and resources (e.g., laboratory funds and research space) toward student professional development. - Students develop professional relationships with faculty member. - Students experience and apply their own creativity and discovery. - Students develop marketable skills, character, confidence, and faith.
+- Faculty commit their time and resources (e.g., laboratory funds and research space) toward student professional development, - Students develop professional relationships with faculty member, - Students experience and apply their own creativity and discovery, - Students develop marketable skills, character, confidence, and faith.